 If you’re a runner, avoid new terrain!
 Stick with what you’re familiar with – knowing where to avoid before you set out will help prevent accidental falls and injuries.

 If you’re a driver in St. John’s, there’s a good chance you’re already familiar with the tedium of winter driving.
-But, humans are impatient by nature and will often take shortcuts to do things more quickly – like not properly defrosting a windshield or scraping snow off of their back window.
+Humans are impatient by nature and will often take shortcuts to do things more quickly – like not properly defrosting a windshield or scraping snow off of their back window.
 These things seem minor but they’re important that your sightlines remain unobstructed.

 To avoid these winter injuries, make sure your vehicle is winter-ready before the first snowfall hits.
 It’s easy to procrastinate!
 When you’re driving on icy roads, brake gently and drive slowly.
 Winter tires are a must.

 Car accidents in the winter months can be very serious – often more serious than most other winter-related injuries.
 Take care of yourself out there and be prepared.

 On that note, have some quick at-home fixes ready for those minor injuries!
 Ibuprofen can be used to treat aches and pains, as well as an ice compress or a heating pad (your choice).
 Warm baths are also a great option!
 However, know when to seek help when you need it, and come to us for more serious injuries.

 If you are injured and need assistance, please feel free to contact us.